 DIY face masks for dry skin

-- Mix 2 tablespoons of mashed avocado with 1-2 teaspoons of honey (you can add rose water or blended oats as an addition to this).
+Mix 2 tablespoons of mashed avocado with 1-2 teaspoons of honey (you can add rose water or blended oats as an addition to this).
 Wash your face with a gentle cleanser.
-Dry and apply the mask on your face and neck.
-Let sit for 10-20 minutes, then rinse with lukewarm water.
+Dry and apply the mask to your face and neck.
+Let it sit for 10-20 minutes, then rinse with lukewarm water.